 Julie Given-Glance to join Endeavor Bancorp as Chief Financial Officer

-/EIN News/ -- SAN DIEGO, March 03, 2023 (GLOBE NEWSWIRE) -- Endeavor Bancorp (OTCQX: EDVR) (the “Company,” or “Bancorp”), the holding company for Endeavor Bank (the “Bank”), today announced that Julie Given-Glance is joining the company as its new Chief Financial Officer, effective March 13, 2023.
+SAN DIEGO, March 03, 2023 (GLOBE NEWSWIRE) -- Endeavor Bancorp EDVR (the "Company," or "Bancorp"), the holding company for Endeavor Bank (the "Bank"), today announced that Julie Given-Glance is joining the company as its new Chief Financial Officer, effective March 13, 2023.

 "We are thrilled to have Julie join our management team as our new Chief Financial Officer," said Dan Yates, Chief Executive Officer.
 "As a 25-year veteran of banking in Southern California, we welcome her diverse and broad experience in strategic planning, regulatory compliance and local financial institution management.
 Julie's proven performance as a senior level executive, along with her understanding of the dynamics of local banking, makes her an exceptional choice for this position."